Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 by using a spear.
 Fishing is still important to Passamaquoddy culture today.

-Passamaquoddy nation was part of the Wabanaki Confederacy that controlled northern
+Passamaquoddy nation is part of the Wabanaki Confederacy that controlled northern

 New England and the Canadian Maritimes.
 The Passamaquoddy are original natives of the area